minhtrangvy/FlaskDemo/README.md

 This app is a movie app!
 Read more about the actual purpose of the app in index.html, once you've spun up the local server.

 ## Instructions
 1. You need the correct Twilio Auth token.
 It should look something like `21xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`.
 Set it to the `AUTH_TOKEN` environment variable.
+1. `export FLASK_APP=gaproject`
-2. Then run `flask run`
+1. Then run `flask run`
-3. Profit at `localhost:5000`
+1. Profit at `localhost:5000`

 ## Routes
 ### /, /index